fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
-    <figcaption><b>David Glowacki</b> (Santiago de Compostela, Spain) is working with FLUXNET as an international network and collaborating with Maoya Bassiouni, Researcher Fellow in Quantitative Ecosystem Dynamics at University of California, Berkeley <a href="https://fluxnetart.github.io/David/">(see more ...)</a></figcaption>
+    <figcaption><b>David Glowacki</b> (Santiago de Compostela, Spain) is creating an immersive meditative installation that uses laser-cut sculpture and generative visuals from physics simulations in collaboration with Maoya Bassiouni, Researcher Fellow in Quantitative Ecosystem Dynamics at University of California, Berkeley.
+By offering a space to dissolve into the Biosphere's breath, David’s artwork invites us to experience interconnectedness and cycles in nature and to contemplate our essential nature as stardust <a href="https://fluxnetart.github.io/David/">(see more ...)</a></figcaption>

   </div>
 </div>